curvegrid/go-ethereum-wiki/JavaScript-Console.md

     $ geth js script1.js script2.js

+If you want to have the console as well as load scripts, use [loadScript](#loadscript).

 ## Caveat

-The go-ethereum CLI uses the [Otto JS VM](https://github.com/obscuren/otto) (forked from https://github.com/robertkrimen/otto) which has some limitations:
+The go-ethereum CLI uses the [Otto JS VM](https://github.com/robertkrimen/otto) which has some limitations:

 * "use strict" will parse, but does nothing.
 * The regular expression engine (re2/regexp) is not fully compatible with the ECMA5 specification.